 24 semester units of upper division and graduate courses, of which at least 12 units are at the graduate level.
 The Forestry Graduate Advisor and the student’s Guiding Professor must approve the program of study to assure advanced specialized training in professional forest resource management.
 Advanced courses in forest measurements, silviculture and management are required.

-Normally with a public or private forestland management organization, the internship provides direct experience in the application of theory to professional land management.
+Students may seek out internship opportunities with a public or private forestland management organization.
+Internships provide direct experiences in the application of theory to professional land management.